miamtech/mealz-documentation/web_sdk_versioned_docs/version-10.0/customization/window-mealz.md

 ## window.mealz.features
 - `enableVideoRecipes: () => void`: Call to enable recipes to display a video instead of their picture, if the recipe has a video
-- `enableArticlesInCatalog: () => void`: Enable having Mealz's articles appearing in a dedicated category in the recipe-catalog component
+- `enableArticlesInCatalog: () => void`: **Removed in v10.0.0.** This feature and the related article category in the catalog have been removed; calling this method has no effect and it will be removed in a future major version.
-- `enableGuestsInputOnMyMeals: () => void`: Call to enable guests input on My Meals view
+- `enableGuestsInputOnMyMeals: () => void`: **Removed in v10.0.0.** The legacy "My Meals" guests input feature is no longer available in SDK v10.
   ![Recipe tag more recipes](https://storage.googleapis.com/assets.miam.tech/kmm_documentation/web/examples/guestsInputOnMyMeals.png "Recipe tag more recipes")
 - `enableUserPreferences: () => void`: Enable asking and setting user's preferences for more precision in the algorithm
 - `enableTagsOnRecipes: () => void`: Enable displaying tags on recipe-details